Ecclesiastical Province of the Northern Lights: Territorial evolution

-The extent of the Province of the Northern Lights shown in green.

 The territory covered by the province is roughly coterminous with the western portion of the former Hudson's Bay Company concession of Rupert's Land, as well as the North-Western Territory of British North America.
 It today consists of the present day provinces of Alberta, Saskatchewan, and Manitoba, as well as the extreme western portion of Ontario and the Nunavik area of Quebec.
 It also includes all of the territories of Nunavut and the Northwest Territories.

 At almost 6.5 million square kilometres, it is the largest ecclesiastical province by area in the country, and was even larger when it was created.
 The Anglican Diocese of Moosonee was joined to the Ecclesiastical Province of Ontario in 1912.
 The five dioceses in British Columbia were also originally part of Rupert's Land Ecclesiastical Province, until they became an Ecclesiastical Province of their own in 1914.
 Furthermore, the Diocese of Selkirk was part of Rupert's Land until it joined the British Columbia province in 1943, as the Anglican Diocese of Yukon.

 In 2024, the provincial synod voted to rename the province as the Ecclesiastical Province of the Northern Lights.